There is an old saying in aviation: "You can never have too much fuel." In the Air Force we added to that: "Unless you are on fire."

 The airplane was plum too.
 We had four EC-135J's.
 These were technically Boeing 717’s, but the FAA gave them the Boeing 707 / 720 type rating.
 They were a bit shorter than the airline version of a Boeing 707 but many of the true Boeing 717's of the day, such as the C-135B, had greater range.
 Not us, we were heavy with electronics.

 And now the crew.
 The squadron was very senior, lots of old pilots and navigators.
 I got assigned to the youngest, the only one led by a mere captain.
-Captain Nick Nicole.
+Captain Nick Davenport.
 An easier going aircraft commander I could not have asked for, but he seemed to know his stuff too.
 A perennial target of the Air Force “Fat Boy” program, Nick loved to eat.
 Me too.
 He promised me an Alaska King Crab dinner once we got to Anchorage.
 While I was looking forward to that, I was also looking forward to a long trip from Point A to Point B.

 It was late at night when I took my first stroll to the back, where the lavatories are.
 From nose to tail I first had to pass by the galley, where the steward was chopping vegetables and offered me a cookie.
 Then came the communications suite where the radio operators ignored me and I had to stifle a cough from the thick, dense cigarette smoke.
 Next came the passengers.
 The admiral was on the phone and most his staff was pouring over big, thick, books marked “TOP SECRET.”
 Then came the aft section where our crew chiefs, security police, and extra crew were.
 They were all asleep.